 Beware of scammers!

 While thousands of people have successfully used Pennlets to rent out a place or find a place to sublet, like anywhere on the web, there can sometimes be unscrupulous people trying to scam unsuspecting users.
 Beware of anyone asking you for an unusual financial transaction.
-Here's one that's been reported to us as recently as summer 2015: someone agrees to rent your place and sends you a check or money order for too much money as a "mistake," and then asks you to write a check for the "extra" amount back to them or to a third party.
+Here's one that's been reported to us several times: someone agrees to rent your place and sends you a check or money order for too much money as a "mistake," and then asks you to write a check for the "extra" amount back to them or to a third party.
 DON'T FALL FOR IT!
 Cash the check or money order and verify with your bank that the funds have cleared before you issue a refund or take any further action with your renter.